FMInference/FlexiGen/README.md

 For example, if you have 2 GPUs but the aggregated GPU memory is less than the model size, you still need offloading.
 FlexGen allow you to do pipeline parallelism with these 2 GPUs to accelerate the generation.
 See examples [here](https://github.com/Ying1123/FlexGen/tree/main/benchmark/flexgen#distributed-gpus).

-## Run Chatbot with OPT models up to 175B on a Single GPU
+## Run "ChatOPT" with OPT models on a Single GPU
 [apps/chatbot.py](apps/chatbot.py) shows how to build a chatbot with FlexGen and OPT models.
 While FlexGen is mainly optimized for large-batch throughput-oriented scenarios like dataset evaluations and information extraction, FlexGen can also be used for interactive applications like chatbot with better performance than other offloading-based systems.